-The tear-shaped Indian Ocean island of Sri Lanka Dropdown content is a true culinary treat.
-Through years of colonisation and trade, many cultures have influenced its cuisine, creating a spice-filled fusion of Dutch, Portuguese, English, Malay, Indian and indigenous flavours to tantalise the taste buds.
+The tear-shaped Indian Ocean island of Sri Lanka is a true culinary treat.
+Through years of colonisation and trade, many cultures have influenced its cuisine.
+Sir Lankan food has influences from Dutch, Portuguese, English, Malay, Indian and indigenous flavours to tantalise the taste buds.
 Here is our list of the best Sri Lankan foods you need to try on your trip to this beguiling isle.

 There’s certainly no shortage of fish, seafood, vegetables and spices to turn into tempting curries.
 Coconut plays a key role in dishes, as well as arrack, the potent homegrown spirit distilled from the sap of coconut flowers.
 There’s always thambili, or sweet king coconut water, for the morning after.

 Part soup, part herbal porridge, this traditional nutritious green concoction is Sri Lanka’s age-old natural answer to a sugar-filled energy drink.
-Made from wild leafy greens – including medicinal herb gotu kola and hathawariya, part of the asparagus family – and rice, it’s believed to have many health-giving properties, including aiding digestion, reducing cholesterol and boosting the immune system.
+It is made from wild leafy greens – including medicinal herb gotu kola and hathawariya, part of the asparagus family – and rice.
+It’s believed to have many health-giving properties, including aiding digestion, reducing cholesterol and boosting the immune system.

 Dhal, or lentil curry, is a traditional Sri Lankan side dish, often eaten two or three times a day.
 Red lentils are cooked in coconut milk, with onions, piquant green chillies and spices such as cinnamon, cumin, fenugreek and pandan leaves.
-Thinner than its Indian counterpart, with amped up spices, it’s extra tasty when made in a traditional clay pot.
+Thinner than its Indian counterpart, it is made to be extremely flavourful.
+It’s extra tasty when made in a traditional clay pot.

 There are plenty of fish curries but ambul thiyal, or sour fish curry, is one of the best.
 Cubes of firm fish, usually tuna, are cooked in a blend of spices, including turmeric, black pepper, cinnamon, garlic and curry leaves.
 The secret ingredient is dried goraka, a tamarind-like superfruit that gives the dish its sour flavour.